Lieutenant Colonel “Big Nick” Nicholson

 In one of his first acts as commanding officer, Big Nick seized the contents of the Clarington Hotel, which he had leased from the owner, C V. Gregory.
 The landlord brought an injunction to stop the seizure of furniture but a judge ruled that Nicholson was protected by his uniform.
 Big Nick was allowed to continue to collect rent from his own tenants but did not have to pay rent to the property owner for the remainder of the war.

 Due to ill health and questions about irregularities in battalion finances, Nicholson was unable to accompany his understrength battalion overseas.
 Ordered before a Winnipeg court of inquiry, Nicholson was reproached for “laxity, want of discipline and disregard of military regulations which is a disgrace to any military force.”
+In reference to the calls for conscription, one newspaper ask who would want their sons serving under the command of Big Nick.
+“And there have been other appointments not much better,” the paper remarked.

 In 1919, Big Nick again ran afoul of military authorities when he asked discharged veterans to illegally wear the King’s uniform in order to sell novelties at his hotel.
 The men later recanted their original allegations and the charge was dismissed.